Cheques

 The guides below help with common tasks and frequently asked questions about cheques.

-Using cheques
+Using Cheques

 Use our branches and cash machines

-The easiest and quickest way to deposit a cheque into your account is using the cash machines at our branches, or if you have a 1|2|3 Business Current Account over the counter.
+The easiest and quickest way to deposit a cheque into your account is using the Mobile Banking app, or cash machines at our branches.
+If you have a Business Current Account – Classic you can deposit cheques over the counter at our branches and Post Offices.
 Cash machines can accept cheques paid into current accounts or savings accounts.

 If one of our cash machines captures your cheque and doesn’t credit your account, please visit the branch where the cash machine is located so a member of our team can retrieve it for you.